Jainil5/openai-career-advisor-app/README.md

 # openai-career-advisor-app

+### About:
+- Career advising chatbot that helps with career-related advice and suggestions.
+Developed using Open AI API.

 ### Functionalities:

 - You need to input the subject, interest, and question related to it with your request and you will get an AI-generated response.